HARIMANOJ05/bank-note-authentication-/README.md

 # bank-note-authentication-
-a simple end to end project of classification of bank note (real or fake) . ., deployment of this project using Fastapi etc.
+a simple end to end project of classification of bank note (real or fake) . ,  &  deployment .